-As I hopped off the No.8 bus the thick layer of white clouds parted to reveal the golden orb of the sun, a good omen I thought, as I began to walk the short path from bus stop to lake edge.
-By the time i reached the lapping waters the hole had closed once more and grey clouds once more covered the sky, this was a pattern that would be repeated through my walk, patches of brilliant sunshine amongst a dark overcast day.
+As I hopped off the No.8 bus the thick layer of white clouds parted to reveal the golden orb of the sun.
+A good omen I thought, as I began to walk the short path from bus stop to lake edge.
+By the time i reached the lapping waters the hole had closed, and grey clouds once more covered the sky.
+This was a pattern that would be repeated through my walk; patches of brilliant sunshine amongst a dark overcast day.

 Willen Lake Walk

 I had ventured off my usual wildlife watching haunts, of the Floodplain Forest, to Willen lake in search of two exciting sea duck that had been blown inland a week or so ago, I’m not what you would call a twitcher these days (although I once was), but velvet scoter (for this is what I was in search of) inland is a pretty rare event and I had a day spare.
 My last Willen Lake visit back in 2014, had been pretty successful, so I was pretty hopeful of today.